#include <dpa/utils/bo.h>

 Returns true if the BOs are the same object.
 If it's a tagged pointer, the pointer without the tags are compared.
 If it's a BO object, it is referenced and the resulting pointer is compared.

 Returns true if the BOs have the same size & data, false otherwise.
+Error BOs are never considered equal to other BOs.

 Returns 0 if the BOs have the same size & data.
 Returns a positive or negative value otherwise.
 If both BOs are unique BOs, only the pointers are compared.
 Otherwise, the size and data is compared.
 This function can be used for sorting BOs, so long as unique and non-unique BOs are not mixed.
 If there are unique and non-unique BOs, use dpa_u_bo_compare_data instead.
+Error BOs are never considered equal to other BOs.

 Interns a BO.
 Returns a unique BO.
 If the data is refcounted or static, it may not copy it, but just increment the refcount instead.
 When passing a refcounted BO to this function, make sure it's data is immutable.
 To force the data to be copied, use the dpa_u_bo_untag_gc function.
 This function is thread safe.